wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 Previously, organizations would have used subscription partitioning to accomplish these goals.
 While possible, this was not ideal.
 As the creation of a subscription is effectively a commerce activity, the Service Management API did not expose a mechanism by which to create or delete new subscriptions automatically and subscriptions needed to be created manually.
-The resulting number of subscriptions could grow significantly – for very large services such as Microsoft’s own commercial services – that number could span into over one thousand subscriptions.
+The resulting number of subscriptions could grow significantly - for very large services such as Microsoft's own commercial services - that number could span into over one thousand subscriptions.
 This would often result in the creation of custom scaffolding to create and manage subscriptions for an organization.

 With Resource Manager, deploying multiple environments within a subscription is much more straightforward.
 It relaxes the previous fixed caps on resources